 (3) Generally the loan or bonds to fund the project have a fixed term and defined average interest rate.
 In the case of the Three Condo and Del Mar Drive Area Projects, the term is 20-years at an anticipated average interest rate of 3%.
 Thus the assessments are due over a term of 20 years, with an assessed interest of 3% on the unpaid balance.

 (4) If additional properties connect within a sewer district they are assessed at the same rate.
 The property values are determined at the same year as the other properties.
 In the case of the Federal Road North District, the basis year is 1983, the last year revaluations occurred.
 It was the 1983 values used to determine the original assessment.
 In the case of the Three Condo District the basis year is 2006 and for the Del Mar Drive Area District the basis year is 2011.
-The value of additional properties in the basis year is calculated based on a government published construction cost index for Connecticut and is viewable here.
+Data from:

 Data is now captured from https://www.fhfa.gov/DataTools/Downloads/Pages/House-Price-Index-Datasets.aspx.
 See the link under Quarterly Data -> U.S. and Census Divisions (Seasonally Adjusted and Unadjusted) -> [TXT] Scroll down to CT data.